oconnorian3/simpsons-quiz/README.md

 # Credits #

 **Content**
-   * The main code for the social media links was taken from the I love running project.
+   * I watched this video for some guidance and ideas on how to begin my quiz https://www.youtube.com/watch?v=riDzcEQbX6k
+   * I copied some questions from https://www.radiotimes.com/tv/comedy/pub-quiz-the-simpsons/ and https://thoughtcatalog.com/january-nelson/2021/09/simpsons-trivia/ to add to my quiz.

 **Media**

+   * The background was found on https://www.wallpaperflare.com
-   * The video and all images was taken from pexels.com
+   * The favicon image was found on pexels.com